amrit1825/NucoAssignment/README.md

 # NucoAssignment

-Android App to save sms with date and amount to firebase.
+Android App to save date and amount from sms to firebase.
 Data will be shown on screen with amount and time stamp.

 Assumptions: